CodeVA-Curriculum/rath-python/src/routes/modules/module-4.md

 <span slot='text'>

 Because `scene1()` leads to all the other scenes, we don't need to include any other function calls.
 The `scene1()` call after all the function definitions starts sort of a chain reaction, where the process inside each function definition contains the calls to all subsequent scenes in the story.

+While it's not stricly necessary, it's a good idea to organize your code with the **functions** at the *top*, along with any variables you might need, with the "main" portion of your program containing the the function **calls** *below* them.

+When you use a lot of functions like this, your "main program" might be pretty short (even one line, like in the example)!
+That's okay.
 </span>
 <span slot='code'>